You’ve got a 4-star safety rating, now what?

 Manufacturers must submit evidence to the NHTSA that proves that changes have been made to the vehicle to significantly improve its NCAP test results and that they would like their Optional NCAP test conducted at Calspan.
 The agency will then analyze the manufacturer’s submission and will inform the manufacturer whether it has approved the vehicle for optional testing.
 Once approved, NHTSA will locate a test vehicle in order for Calspan to run the appropriate test.

 Typically, Optional NCAP tests are run during the third and fourth quarter, meaning paperwork must be submitted well in advance of that.

 Calspan is a NHTSA NCAP vehicle crash test laboratory that is frequently called upon by vehicle manufacturers for the execution of optional NCAP tests including Full Frontal, Side Pole, Side Moving Deformable Barrier.
-These tests are executed in Calspan’s brand new, state-of-the-art test facility with its MESSRING Microtrack and propulsion system which provides perfect speed and impact point.
+These tests are executed in Calspan’s state-of-the-art test facility with its MESSRING Microtrack and propulsion system which provides perfect speed and impact point.

 If you’re interested in running Optional NCAP tests, Gerald Goupil is here to help.
 You can reach him at email@example.com, or contact us to learn more.